Taengsil/University-Project---WeatherAPI/README.md

 <h1>Project Description</h1>

-<p>A project I have worked on for an interview at GBET, and then used as my master's thesis in University, and my first project that had unit tests. </p>
+<p>A project I have worked on for an interview at GBET, then used as my master's thesis in University, and my first project that had unit tests. </p>

 <h1>Interview Project Requirements</h1>